-StudioLab begin doing installations, open studio nights, and collective art nights in early 2014.
-Here is a growing list of past shows and events we’ve done in the space:
+StudioLab began doing installations, open studio nights, and collective art nights in 2014.
+Here is a selected list of past shows and events we’ve done in the space:

 Adult Landscapes was a photo art installation show by Joe Wallace.
 It explored the themes of the male gaze, exploitation, urban loneliness, and something Wallace calls, “Vintage Sexism”.
 This show ran in StudioLab’s original location at the Bridgeport Art Center in August 2015.

 Remix: Album Cover Collage Art by Jessica Barnett DeCuir featured 24 pieces, all consisting of collaged album cover art from the 1970s and 1980s.
 This solo show was the artist’s first Chicago exhibition and we certainly intend for more of her work to appear at StudioLab in the future.
 This solo show ran in May of 2015